edobry/chitin/README.md

 automatically re-authenticating if needed.
 This shell integration is disabled by default, but you can enable it by setting `DE_AWS_AUTH_ENABLED=true` in step 2 of the setup.
 This is recommended, but not required.

 Notable functions:
- - `awsId`: scriptable alias for `aws sts get-caller-identity`
+- `awsId`: prints your full identity if authenticated, or fails
- - `awsRole`: gets your currently-assumed IAM role
+- `awsRole`: prints your currently-assumed IAM role if authenticated, or fails
+- `deAuth`: removes authentication, can be used for testing/resetting
+- `checkAuthAndFail`: checks if you're authenticated, or fails. meant to be used as a failfast

-If you enable the shell integration, you can use the following aliases to assume roles:
+If you enable the shell integration, you can use the following functions to assume roles:
+- `aws-auth`: tab-completes known AWS profiles
 - `aws-dataeng-dev`
 - `aws-dataeng-prod`
+- `aws-kafka-prod`

 ##### EBS